kemaltekce/leanlearning/content/learning/50_priming_mess.md

 Try to make sense of it yourself.
 Explain what you are learning to yourself.
 Even if it is wrong at first.

-Try to answer the questions like:
+Try to answer questions like:

 - Why is it important?
 - Is it even important or can it be ignored for now?